ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-7.md

 **Prerequisites:**

-The tutorial is a part of series of hands on tutorial to get you started on HDP using Hortonworks sandbox.
+The tutorial is a part of a series of hands on tutorials to get you started on HDP using Hortonworks sandbox.
 Please ensure you complete the prerequisites before proceeding with this tutorial.

 * Lab 0: (Hortonworks sandbox set up)
 * Lab 1: Loading sensor data into HDFS